 - Students who completed their degree requirements in August and did not participate in spring Commencement will participate in winter Commencement.

 To participate in spring or winter Commencement, doctoral candidates must have met the appropriate graduation application deadline, successfully defended their dissertation, received approval by their dissertation committee for any required revisions, submitted their dissertation to the Graduate School, and received approval of the dissertation format by the Graduate School before the published Academic Calendar deadline for the respective Commencement.

 - Students who participate in Commencement without completion of their degree requirements will have their names published in the Commencement program with a notation indicating the expected term of completion; however, these students will not have any graduation honors noted.
-This paragraph does not apply to doctoral candidates since they are not eligible to participate in Commencement until they have completed all degree requirements.
+This paragraph does not generally apply to doctoral candidates since they are not eligible to participate in Commencement until they have completed all degree requirements.

 - Degree conferral is certified by the official Marquette transcript noting the degree completion.
 Receipt of a diploma or the participation in Commencement does not constitute certification of degree conferral.